Cardinal-Cryptography/aleph-node/benchmark/README.md

 ## Export/import of collected stats

-Collected data can be easily saved by the means of `docker`.
+Collected data can be easily saved and then imported on some different machine by the means of `docker`.

 Exporting data:
 ```